SciML/Catalyst.jl/docs/src/example_networks/hodgkin_huxley_equation.md

 We begin by importing some necessary packages.
 ```@example hh1
 using ModelingToolkit, Catalyst, NonlinearSolve
-using DifferentialEquations, IfElse
+using DifferentialEquations, Symbolics
-using Plots, GraphRecipes
+using Plots, GraphRecipes, IfElse
 ```

 Let's build a simple Hodgkin-Huxley model for a single neuron, with the voltage, V(t), included as a constraint ODESystem.